open-amt-cloud-toolkit/mps/docs/General/manageDevice.md

 4\.
 Click the devices tab from the menu on the left, or click *Connected* in the default homepage.

->**Note:** If the activated device is not listed or if it is listed as unconnected, unplug the power of the AMT device and boot the machine.
-After succesfully restarting, refresh the WebUI to see if the *Status* changes to *Connected* and turns green.
+>**Note:** If the activated device is not listed or if it is listed as unconnected, unplug and then plug back in the power of the AMT device.
+After succesfully restarting the device, refresh the WebUI to see if the *Status* changes to *Connected* and turns green.

 [![mps](../assets/images/MPS_ConnectedDevice.png)](../assets/images/MPS_ConnectedDevice.png)